ankargren/mfbvar/cran-comments.md

-## Resubmission
+## Update
-This is a resubmission.
-In this version I have:
+This is a minor update.
+In this version I

-* Explained the acronym in the Description.

-* Added links/references in the Description to the methods used in the package.
+ have:

+* Added Gregor Kastner as a contributor (due to some code from stochvol/factorstochvol being used).

+* Fixed a small bug with one of the arguments to one of the main functions.

+* Made
+ some changes to the vignette so that it will run faster and pass the CRAN checks on other builds.
+ There was a problem with the vignette under OpenBLAS as indicated by the CRAN check page.

-## Test environments
+## Test
+ environments
-* Local OS X Mojave 10.14.1 install, R 3.5.1
+* Local OS X Mojave 10.14.3, R 3.6.0
+*
-* win-builder (R 3.5.1, devel)
+ win-builder (R 3.5.3, 3.6.1, 4.0.0)
-* ubuntu 14.04 (on travis-ci), R 3.4.4, 3.5.1, devel
+* ubuntu 14.04
+ (on travis-ci), R 3.6.2
-* OS X El Capitan 10.13.3 (on travis-ci), R 3.4.4, 3.5.1
+* OS X El Capitan 10.13.6
+ (on travis-ci), R 3.6.2

-## R CMD check results
+## R CMD check
+ results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+On
+ some test environments, one of two NOTEs may
+ appear:

-* checking CRAN incoming feasibility ...
+* checking installed package size ...
  NOTE
-Maintainer: ‘Sebastian Ankargren <sebastian.ankargren@statistics.uu.se>’

-New submission
+ installed size is  5.1Mb
+ sub-directories
+ of 1Mb or more:
+   libs   4.1Mb
+* checking for GNU
+ extensions in Makefiles ...
+NOTE
+GNU make is a
+ SystemRequirements.